yuki04160/EDA-Customer-Churn-in-Telecom/README.md

 # EDA-Customer-Churn-in-Telecom-
-Perform an extensive step-by-step guide of EDA in R using Kaggle dataset "Telco Customer Churn".
+An extensive step-by-step guide of EDA in R using Kaggle dataset "Telco Customer Churn".